Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/member/member.md

 * <!---
   x: 10
   y: 52
-  slug: toggle-join-orchestra
+  slug: toggle-join-music-circle
   type: labeled-socket
   -->
-  <a name="controls-toggle-join-orchestra" href='#controls-toggle-join-orchestra'>Toggle Join Orchestra</a> - toggles whether this member is a part of the 'Orchestra' of Hearth, and thus, it toggles whether the member will be recorded when performing changes to the song.
+  <a name="controls-toggle-join-music-circle" href='#controls-toggle-join-music-circle'>Toggle Join music-circle</a> - toggles whether this member is a part of the 'music-circle' of Hearth, and thus, it toggles whether the member will be recorded when performing changes to the song.

 * <!---
   x: 10
   y: 52
-  slug: toggle-join-orchestra
+  slug: toggle-join-music-circle
   type: labeled-socket
   -->
   <a name="controls-fader" href='#controls-fader'>Member Volume Fader</a>